Toolify

 Employment Status

 Salaried employment scores highest.
-Self-employed applicants may need to provide IT returns or bank statements.
-Students and unemployed applicants have limited options — secured cards or add-on cards.
+Self-employed applicants may need IT returns or bank statements.
+Students have limited options — secured cards or add-on cards.

 3%